Domination of Eiler: Home The Declaration of Domination The Dominator

 - In return for a seat at the bar, patrons should be willing to move to another vacant seat if people want to smoke or bring their friends over.
 If no vacant seat, of course, it could be war.

-Churches get much from the Domination of Eiler.
+Churches get much traffic from the Domination of Eiler.
 From them, much is expected.

 - The elderly and infirm are not allowed to dominate the service.
 Not every prayer should be about Edna's health concerns.
 (The Bishop-Principal of the Domination of Eiler has concerns about how most Christian churches actually seem to worship Santa Claus and pray to him to grant Earthly immortality.)
-And when a 45-year-old shows up to visit, he really shouldn't have to be the youngest in the choir or the Bible study.
+And when someone the age of the U.S. President shows up to visit, he really shouldn't have to be the youngest in the choir or the Bible study.

 - Pastors are desired to observe brevity as a spiritual discipline.
 If there is a time for public speaking during the service, brevity is desired of the parishioners too.
 The Holy Word of God deserves one's best speaking, not just some stream of consciousness.

-- Not a major priority... but if people walk around with coffee or refreshments for themselves after the service, someone is required to say or publish where to find it.
+- Not a major priority... but if people walk around with coffee or refreshments for themselves before or after the service, someone is required to say or publish where to find it.

 The first three rules for churches are here published in conjunction with the Cyber-Church of Jesus Christ Childfree.
-The Cyber-Church is filled with people who don't nicely fit in to churches filled with 20-something young people, parents, or the elderly.
-The Dominator and his Bishop-Principal actually like the idea of a church filled with 20-somethings, but an emphasis on the other stuff is considered to be an act of rebellion against the Domination of Eiler.
+The Cyber-Church is filled with people who don't nicely fit in to churches of 20-something young people, parents, or the elderly.
+The Dominator and his Bishop-Principal actually like the idea of a church filled with 20-somethings, but an emphasis on the other stuff is considered to be an act of rebellion against Heaven.

 In return for good service, the patrons are expected to not whine about how they can't find a church full of single women they can mate with.
 It would just be creepy if churches were expected to find mates for everyone who walked in.